sc-idevops/relax/README.md

 - Similar to Sleep with Me, [Sleep Whispers](https://sleepwhispers.com) is a recorded session of ramblings in a quiet almost ASMR like tone designed to give you something to listen to while you drift off.

 ## Watch

-### Hypnosis
-- [A Visual Hypnosis Example](https://www.viewtube.io/watch?v=it5WX2gxXP4): Just stare at the colorful pattern while the minimal music and gentle suggestions help you relax.
-- [Zen Garden Example](https://www.viewtube.io/watch?v=wxflcCxqebU): a wooden rake sliding through sand provides delightful ASMR like effect, and singing bowls are included.
-- [Sleep Hypnosis](https://www.viewtube.io/watch?v=5_WLGc5K3d0) Technically nothing to see here but to listen

 ### Pluto.tv
 Pluto TV has several excellent relaxing channels.